diffusiondata/diffusion-rest-adapter/README.md

 ## Polling REST services

 If the initial poll of a REST endpoint fails no topic will be created for it.
+If the topic does not exist with the same metadata or it cannot be created no subsequent polls will be made.
+Redirection responses will be followed.

 ## Backup adapter clients